What can you do in winter on those chilly, windy, drizzly days?

 Apart from being a bit chilly, these wintery days are more often than not, sunny and fairly clear.
 These are ideal driving conditions!
 Even if the temperatures don’t rise up to t-shirt weather, and even if it does rain it’s still a great opportunity to explore and enjoy a day trip.

 Less than two hours from Perth, just inland from Bunbury you will find the Ferguson Valley.
-I organised a hens party weekend here recently and we enjoyed a fabulous time driving through scenic dairy farmland, indulging in degustation dining at fantastic restaurants and visiting great wineries.
+The area is ideal for enjoying scenic dairy farmland, indulging in degustation dining at fantastic restaurants and visiting great wineries.

 Make sure you stop in Dardanup and Boyanup, two historic little towns on the South West Highway that offer great pitstop opportunities.